 DO These Things when Preparing for your Race

 There are tons of things you should be doing on race day.
 Some of them (like remembering your running shoes) may seem obvious, but those are often the things we overlook.

-- Know where you are going – (Including having a parking plan B, or having someone drop you off at the start.)
+- Know where you are going (including having a parking plan B, or have someone drop you off at the start).
 It’s just one less thing to worry about when you are already nervous about your race. ~ Rich Rein

-- Have more than one goal – I use what I call “the bullseye method” – the outer ring is always to finish the race.
+- Have more than one goal.
+I use what I call “the bullseye method” — outer ring is always to finish the race.
 The second ring is a PR.
 Hitting a bullseye is that big, audacious goal.
 Then you never leave feeling disappointed with yourself and always leave room for growth. ~ Angie Norvich

-- Get familiar with Body Glide – Apply it liberally to toes, thighs, under your sports bra, collar bone, belly button (yes, my collar bone and belly button have chafed). ~ Jennifer Fitzharris-Funk
+- Get familiar with Body Glide and apply it liberally to toes, thighs, under your sports bra, collar bone, belly button (yes, my collar bone and belly button have chafed). ~ Jennifer Fitzharris-Funk

-- Have a race plan – Know where water stops are going to be, where you’re going to fuel, and where major hills and turns are on the course. ~ Claire Walling
+- Have a race plan.
+Know where water stops are going to be, where you’re going to fuel, and where major hills and turns on the course are. ~ Claire Walling

 DON’T Do These Things on Race Day

 Don’t forget to allow yourself plenty of time in the bathroom on race morning.
 Between nerves and other stuff, you may find yourself needing more time than normal in the porta-potty.
 At the risk of oversharing, this has been a tremendous learning curve for me, and one that, after much trial and error, I’ve mastered.